Diseases & Conditions

 Can scoliosis curves get better on their own?

-Some very small idiopathic scoliosis curves may improve without treatment but this is the exception rather than the rule.
+Some very small idiopathic scoliosis curves may improve without treatment, but this is the exception rather than the rule.
 Many children have slight curves that do not need treatment.
 In these cases, the children grow up to lead normal lives — but their small curves remain.

 If larger curves are not treated, the best you can hope for is that they will not get worse.
 This depends on how much growing your child has left to do.
 Curves in children who are almost fully grown may stop getting worse.
-If your child's spine is still growing, it is more likely that the curves will worsen.
+If your child's spine is still growing, it is more likely that the curve will worsen.

 Is it safe for my child to exercise and participate in sports?